bartekburnat7/main_project/README.md

 ###     Scheduling
 -   ####    Trainer
-    - As a trainer I can create a lesson by entering the Students username, type of lesson, timestamp and price.
+    - #11 As a trainer I can create a lesson by entering the Students username, type of lesson, timestamp and price.
-    - As a trainer I can view the lessons with all the details displayed in chronological order.
+    - #12 As a trainer I can view the lessons with all the details displayed in chronological order.
-    - As a trainer I can seamlessly edit and delete each lesson by clicking the "more" button, pressing the desired option.
+    - #13 As a trainer I can seamlessly edit and delete each lesson by clicking the "more" button and then pressing the desired option.

+## Idea and Plan

+The idea for this project came to when I was looking for a business idea to create within a online application that could be used commercially and all over the world without any constraints.
+As I am familiar with the gym I looked for a personal trainer in my area but it was very difficult to do so and ended up not finding anything at all due to no information on the matter.

+My plan was to create an application with tools that Personal Trainers can use to schedule lessons, create workout plans and much more.
+I would first create great tools that would attract new trainers to sign up for a trainers account, then add a feature that would make finding these trainers easy by people that are seeking personal training in their area.

+I asked a few personal trainers online what type of features they would like to see in the application and these are the results from most important to least:

+-   Scheduling System
+-   Online Workout Programming
+-   Virtual Training(P2P)
+-   Payments
+-   Late Fees

+### Agile

+For this project I decided to use GitHub's issues tab and list all the challenges a trainer or user faces and give solutions under each one.
+Using the Agile methodology I planned out how I would tackle each issue and after developing the feature, I would assess if this feature is functional and addresses the issue correctly.
+If I was unhappy with the feature I would see that something is missing develop an additional solution to the feature.

+##  Features and Design

-#   Credits
+##  Credits

 Codemy.com